nathannewyen/nathannewyen/README.md

 - 📍 Dallas, Texas

 ### What Am I Working On?
-- 📱 I'm working on React and getting better at it.
+- 📱 I'm working on React/React Native and getting better at it.
 - 🌵 Working on myself and trying to be a better person.

 P/S: I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performance experiences.